dogweather/language-comparison/README.md

 **Code Samples**

-Browse the folders in the repo, or see the samples here:
+Here are samples of each language.
+Browse the folders to see tests and config files.

 * [Crystal](#Crystal)
 * [Python](#Python)